-Alaska Wildland Adventures (AWA) owns and operates the Kenai Backcountry Lodge (KBL), which is located within the boundaries of the Kenai National Wildlife Refuge.
+Alaska Wildland Adventures (AWA) owns and operates Kenai Backcountry Lodge (KBL), which is located within the boundaries of the Kenai National Wildlife Refuge.
 Kenai Backcountry Lodge is a separate operation, but there is a great deal of interchange between Kenai Riverside Lodge (AWA's headquarters for summer operations) and KBL.
-Many of AWA's natural history safaris spend 2-3 nights at KBL, and independent travelers can book into Kenai Backcountry Lodge packages as well (please refer to AWA's brochure or web site for more information).
+Many of AWA's Guided Journeys spend 2-3 nights at KBL, and independent travelers can book into Kenai Backcountry Lodge packages as well (please refer to AWA's brochure or website for more information).
 KBL offers a special opportunity for travelers to intimately experience the wilderness of the Kenai National Wildlife Refuge.

 Since the lodge is a smaller and remote operation, staff members need to be able to do a little bit of everything.
 Tasks often include: dish washing, housekeeping, maintenance, driving to town for supplies and/or guest pick up/drop-offs, shuttling equipment and people across the lake, and the willingness to help out a guest in need at any time!

 To learn more about the jobs available, download an application and mail it in to us.

 At Alaska Wildland Adventures, we seek highly motivated, personable and respectful employees to spend their summers with us.
 We have high standards from all staff in community relations, group living skills and stewardship of the surrounding land.